wgoode3/c-sharp-lectures/day-10-LINQ-LogReg.md

 ## LoginReg

-In order to have a successfull Login & Registration we need to validate both a Register Form and a Login Form.<br>
+In order to have a successful Login & Registration we need to validate both a Register Form and a Login Form.<br>
 <br>
 We do so by creating two different models: `User.cs` && `LoginUser.cs`